Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Discussion and Implications

 \paragraph{Dependency Management.} Accurate and consistent PTM referencing is essential for effective dependency tracking, especially given that \ProjectsMultiPTM of projects in our dataset utilize multiple PTMs rather than a single one.
-In practice, however, PTM references are often scattered across source code, documentation, and configuration files, with only \ProjectsCentralizedDocumentation of projects declaring all PTMs outside the codebase (\S\ref{subsec:rq1}).
+In practice, however, PTM references are often scattered across source code, documentation, and configuration files, with only \ProjectsCentralizedDocumentation of projects declaring all PTMs outside of source code (\ie a README or configuration file)(\S\ref{subsec:rq1}).
 Additionally, only 12\% of projects specify the version of PTM.
 This decentralized and informal linking with missing version identifiers results in incomplete provenance metadata, creating \emph{dependency debt} that complicates the long-term management of model dependencies.
 PTM reuse also suffers from \emph{configuration debt}, \ie the uncontrolled scattering of model metadata across multiple scripts, configuration files, and code blocks (\S\ref{subsec:rq1}), and from \emph{reproducibility debt}, as downstream behavior can change unexpectedly when upstream models are updated due to the absence of structured metadata such as model names and versions.
-These findings align with prior work on undeclared consumer dependencies in ML systems~\citep{sculley2015hidden}
+These findings align with prior work on undeclared consumer dependencies in ML systems~\citep{sculley2015hidden} However, we acknowledge that PTM versioning is not commonly reported as a critical practitioner challenge in existing taxonomies~\citep{banyongrakkul2025release,tan2024challenges}, suggesting it may represent a latent maintenance risk rather than an immediate usability concern for many developers.

 \paragraph{Adaptation.} PTM reuse also involves diverse adaptation strategies, such as adding task-specific heads, swapping or pruning layers, and integrating adapters (\S\ref{subsec:rq2}).
 These modifications are frequently performed without formal tooling, documentation, or version tracking, leading to \emph{adaptation debt} that hinders rollback and validation.
 Silent updates to pretrained models, such as architectural changes or retraining with different data, can further degrade downstream performance over time, resulting in \emph{model drift debt}.
 Together, these issues underscore that PTM reuse is rarely plug-and-play and requires systematic change management practices.